Dum Maaro Dum (film): Critical reception

 Hindustan Times reviewer Mayank Shankar gave it a three-star rating and noted "It just about makes for an enticing thriller here.
 There's probably an even better film when compressed."

 India Today reviewer Kaveree Bamzai gave a three and a half rating said that the movie is "With some cutting edge background music and a haunting song by Papon which remains in your head, Dum Maaro Dum is a stylish thriller written as smartly as it is directed".

 Rajeev Masand of CNN IBN gave it a two-star rating explaining, " It's watchable, but it could easily have been so much more.
 The action sequences add style to the story, with more than one smartly-filmed chase scene.
 The dialogues too pack quite a punch, before it all starts to feel too much.
 In the end, it's Abhishek Bachchan who throws you with his sheer presence.
 He plays Kamath with just the right amount of steely nerve and naked emotions.
 Unfortunately, it isn't enough to lift this film from an average drugs-drama to a smart and entertaining action thriller.
 It's got its moments, but they're few and far between".

 Gaurav Malani of Indiatimes gave it a positive review, saying, "In the bigger picture, the story of Dum Maaro Dum isn't something one hasn't witnessed before.
 A corrupt cop turns honest on losing his family.
 He is summoned to purify a polluted province.
 A white-collared kingpin operates at large in the region.
 An innocent chap is engulfed in the nexus.
 The cop has to liberate the innocent and convict the guilty.
 Doesn't this sound like a standard scheme of an 80s potboiler?
 But what makes Rohan Sippy's film entertaining is its smart storytelling, sincere setting and slick treatment."
 He also praised Abhishek's performance, saying that his childhood friend Rohan Sippy clearly knows how to best use the actor.

-Tushar Joshi of mid-day entertainment gave it three stars out of five.
+Tushar Joshi of Mid-Day gave it three stars out of five.
 He criticized the film for its length and was unimpressed by Bipasha's performance, saying that she was lacklustre.
 But he added that for all its drawbacks, the film is nevertheless worth a watch because of its gripping storyline and stylish treatment of the same.

 Deepauk Murugesan of New Indian express praised the film, commenting, "At its core, Rohan Sippy's film is about two love stories coming together to salvage the future of a third.
 It is a uniquely male fantasy and grossly idealistic, but its excess is well cloaked in the blood-soaked grittiness that permeates the film."

-Pankaj Sabnani of Glamsham gave it three stars out of five, calling it "a 'dumdar' thriller with a riveting plot and splendid performances."